cloudydeno/deno-socket_fetch/README.md

   * Workaround: Passing a custom TLS servername to `fetch()`, also missing!
 * ~~HTTPS with TLS client auth: https://github.com/denoland/deno/pull/11721~~
   * Added in Deno v1.14 :)
+* HTTP with weird server behaviors that fail Deno's sanity checks

 Unfortunately, HTTP over UNIX domain sockets and HTTPS to IP addresses are both really useful in modern/containerized cloud architecture.